benchristel/fifth/README.md

 ## Macros

-To make fith more convenient to write, you can define macros which expand to one or more phrases.
+To make fifth more convenient to write, you can define macros which expand to one or more phrases.

 ```